ietf-tools/tools-transition-plan/README.md

 ## Work remaining
 - [ ] Replacing the BibXML services at xml2rfc.tools.ietf.org
-- [ ] Replacing the document validation and conversion services at xml2rfc.tools.ietf.org
 - [ ] Replacing dailydose
 - [ ] replacement for a BAP webservice
-- [ ] replacing the RPC dependence on tools’ wg-contacts.txt
-- [ ] complete new documentation site at authors.ietf.org

 ## Services we are not planning to replace
 | Previous Service | Old Location | Notes |